-HFM's camp program began in 1969.
-We are proud of our distinction as the first hemophilia camping program in the world!
+We continue to celebrate our distinction as the first hemophilia camping program in the world!
 We've now grown to provide the magic of camp to more than 200 young people with bleeding disorders over the course of our camp programs each summer.
+We are grateful for 50 years of summer!